hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Experience

-**+1 Grizzly Trophy** If an Hero manages to stay on the gallows (or the piece of terrain representing the gallows) at the centre of the square for one complete turn then they gain +1 Experience.
+**+1 Grisly Trophy** If an Hero manages to stay on the gallows (or the piece of terrain representing the gallows) at the centre of the square for one complete turn then they gain +1 Experience.
 (Limit 1 per warrior).

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # The Great Library